 •Commit to at least three months of volunteering as a Facilitator/Co-Facilitator (3-4 hours weekly: includes the meeting, travel, phone calls, Facilitator/Co-Facilitator consultation and support, business meetings, etc.)

-•Follow the ASCA Guidelines for Facilitator/Co-Facilitator and the ASCA Meeting Guidelines for support groups
+•Follow the Guidelines for Facilitator/Co-Facilitator Meeting Guidelines for support groups

-•Follow the ASCA Facilitator/Co-Facilitator checklist of duties as closely as possible
+•Follow the Facilitator/Co-Facilitator checklist of duties as closely as possible

 •Comfortable with the expression of emotions